Leukas/Hanabi/README.md

 #### Giving a clue

 A player can choose to give a clue to another player.
 The clue can be given about either the color or the number of the card.
 When a clue is given, all the cards which share the property of the clue are pointed out.
-For example, if player A has to Blues and one Red, and player B decides to give A a clue about the Red cards, he will say something like:  "You have 2 blues"; and then indicate the positions of the blue cards.
+For example, if player A has two Blues and one Red, and player B decides to give A a clue about the Red cards, he will say something like:  "You have 2 blues"; and then indicate the positions of the blue cards.
 Giving a clue uses up a clue token.

-### Modelling Knowledge in the Game
+### Modeling Knowledge in the Game

 At every instance of the game, the  truth regarding the game state and the epistemics of the players are modelled as a Kripke model.
 The advantage of a constantly updating Kripke model is that we directly have access to all the higher order epistemics as long as the model is updated correctly.